 Please see this video from Inspiring Philosophy, written and produced by Michael Jones, for the argument supporting this first addendum:

 It is excellent.
-The “sons of God” in Gen. 6:2 are not fallen angels, but semi-divine kings who became rapaciously polygamous and bred with whichever women they desired.
-That is, people of the Ancient Near East may have believed they were semi-divine, but biblically they actually were not.
+It argues that the “sons of God” in Gen. 6:2 are not fallen angels, but semi-divine kings who became rapaciously polygamous and bred with whichever women they desired.
+That is, people of the ancient Near East may have believed they were semi-divine, but biblically they actually were not.
 Gods, like Zeus or Apollo, coming down to the earth in a countless numbers of weird incarnations and breeding sessions oppose the True Incarnation, doctrinally speaking.